-The environmental data used in this paper comprised 26 bioclimatic variables representative of climate, topography, and soil (Table S2).
-Altitude was derived from the Shuttle Radar Topography Mission SRTM digital elevation model [11] at a resolution of 3 arc seconds (~90 m).
+The environmental data used in this paper comprised 26 bioclimatic variables representative of climate, topography, and soil (Table S1).
+Altitude was derived from the Shuttle Radar Topography Mission SRTM digital elevation model [11] at a resolution of ~90 m (3 arc seconds).
 Slope was calculated from the altitude layer using the library ‘raster’ [12] in R 3.1.0 [9].
-Climate data were derived from several datasets: we used global interpolated climate surfaces based of weather station data from 1950-2000 [13] at a resolution of 30 arc seconds (~1 km) for temperature and precipitation related variables.
+Climate data were derived from several datasets: we used global interpolated climate surfaces based of weather station data from 1950-2000 [13] at a resolution of ~1 km (30 arc seconds) for temperature and precipitation related variables.
 From this we also calculated the number of very dry months with <3 mm rainfall.
-Potential evapotranspiration, actual evapotranspiration, soil water content, and water stress (precipitation over potential evapotranspiration) were obtained at a 30 arc second resolution [14, 15].
-Monthly mean sunshine hours (as percent of possible maximum sunshine), ground frost frequency, and monthly mean wind speed at 10 m above ground were obtained at a resolution of 10 arc minutes [16].
+Potential evapotranspiration, actual evapotranspiration, soil water content, and water stress (precipitation over potential evapotranspiration) were obtained at a ~1 km resolution [14, 15].
+Monthly mean sunshine hours (as percent of possible maximum sunshine), ground frost frequency, and monthly mean wind speed at 10 m above ground were obtained at a resolution of ~19 km (10 arc minutes) [16].
 Finally, the dominant soil type was obtained from the Harmonized World Soil Database Version 1.21 [17].
-All layers were resampled to 10 arc minute and 30 arc second resolutions (based on the mean and bilinear interpolation for continuous variables, and a nearest neighbour function for categorical variables).
+All layers were resampled to ~19 km and ~1 km resolutions (based on the mean and bilinear interpolation for continuous variables, and a nearest neighbour function for categorical variables).
 All raster processing, equal area corrections and calculations were done using the library ‘raster’ [12] in R 3.1.0 [9].
 Uncertainty in all of these layers should be noted, particularly in soil type, wind speed, and precipitation related variables, and also in the CRU CL 2.0 layers [16] because these were interpolated to a higher resolution.
 Generally, uncertainty in all these layers is highest in mountainous areas, and areas where there are few weather stations [13].

-We used a GIS layer on urban areas [18] to calculate distance to, and growth rate (2000 – 2010) of, the nearest town.
+Other GIS layer used in this study included a layer on urban areas [18] to calculate distance to, and growth rate (2000 – 2010) of, the nearest town.
 We further obtained layers for protected areas of IUCN category I-V [19], population density [20, 21], biogeographic realms [22] and agricultural suitability [23].
-All layers were converted to raster format and resampled to resolutions of 1 km and 5 km for subsequent analyses.
+All layers were converted to raster format and resampled to resolutions of ~1 km and ~5 km for subsequent analyses.